 4. The Buyer may make claims for loss or damage to the wine sustained while in transit only against the carrier.

 Claims: The Seller is not liable for a claim or liability for shortage or damage unless a claim in writing is received by the Seller within 14 business days after delivery of the wine plus reasonable road, air or sea-freight transit time.
 Should the Buyer fail to notify the Seller within this specified period then the wine shall be deemed to be in compliance with the order and free from any defect whatsoever.
-This clause does not derogate from or otherwise affect the operation of any other provisions of these terms.
+This clause does not derogate from or otherwise affect the operation of any other provisions of these Terms.

 Liabilities and Indemnity:

-(b) cancel any order;
+(b) by notice immediately cancel any order;

 (e) reserve and/or exercise its rights as Seller under the Sale of Goods Act 1895(South Australia) or any other equivalent or similar legislation.